 In this article, I am going to tell you about the most boring movies I know in Hollywood history so you won’t waste your money and time on them.
 (All of them are boring, so they are listed in no particular order)

 - Escape from Tomorrow (2013)

-It’s a very rare phenomenon for me to become sleepy while watching a movie.
-And my almost falling asleep less than halfway through the movie, explains how boring this movie was.
-All scenes were shot in the famous theme park in California that starts with a letter “D”, and without permission.
+It’s an infrequent phenomenon for me to become sleepy while watching a movie.
+And my almost falling asleep less than halfway through the film, explains how boring this movie was.
+All scenes were shot in the famous theme park in California that starts with a letter “D,” and without permission.
 On the official website, they used to have a clock counter that showed how much time had passed without their being sued by the company that owns the theme park.
 Interesting idea; however, the website has been already shut down.
 The idea of shooting a film without permission, all black & white is, indeed, appealing, but the plot is disastrous and does not make any sense.
 The plot did have a twist in the end, but the twist itself didn’t mean much.
 If you check the movie-review websites like IMDb, you may find some interpretations of the ending, but I say it’s not worth it.
 The entire movie is not worth your money or time.